Fujifilm X-T10 vs X100T

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (4 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100T comes out slightly ahead of the X-T10 (5 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.